Eighth Citizens' Panel report

 The Scottish Government has used the findings to support its policy proposals and the option for legislating.

-A summary of the findings was cited in the Policy Memorandum to the Patient Safety Commissioner for Scotland Bill, which was introduced to the Scottish Parliament on 6 October 2022.
+A summary of the findings was cited in the Policy Memorandum to the Patient Safety Commissioner for Scotland Bill, which was introduced to the Scottish Parliament on 6 October 2022 and passed on 27 September 2023.

 Feedback from the survey influenced the scope of the Patient Safety Commissioner in the Bill.